epidemics/COVIDNPIs/README.md

 There is an example of the usage with explanations in `test/example-run.sh` if you want to see a more.

 ### Configuring Luigi
-We generate the Luigi configuration from the default.cfg and additional overrides.cfg.
-The overrides.cfg are not committed to the repository and you can override the defaults to fit your own local configuration.
+We generate the Luigi configuration from the default.cfg and additional secrets.cfg.
+The secrets.cfg are not committed to the repository and you can override the defaults to fit your own local configuration.
 Notably you should configure the `UpdateForetold.foretold_channel` section if you wish to use the task UpdateForetold or any task it depends on.